Kenzouh/kenzo-cafe/README.md

 18. terminal = a text-based interface that allows users to interact with a computer's operating system and run programs using commands.
 It provides a command-line interface (CLI) where users type commands and receive text-based output.

 19. Embedded JavaScript (EJS) = a popular, simple, and lightweight templating language (or view engine) that allows developers to generate HTML markup with plain JavaScript code.

+20. dev = is a shortcut command that compiles Tailwind CSS and automatically refreshes the output every time you edit your files.